JaviCervera/vortex-cx/README.md

 ## Building on Windows

 You should have **Cmake** installed and added to your `PATH` to build the engine.
 In order to compile, just double click the `build.bat` file.
-The library `vortex.dll` will be created on the `_build` folder.
+The library `libvortex.dll` will be created on the `_build` folder.

-Once built, you can drastically reduce the size of the generated `vortex.dll` executable by running `compress.exe`, which will use the UPX compressor.
+Once built, you can drastically reduce the size of the generated `libvortex.dll` executable by running `compress.exe`, which will use the UPX compressor.

 ## Building on macOS